Deep reinforcement learning for preparation of thermal and prethermal quantum states: Layout of the neural network and hyperparameters

 In the subsequent dueling network~\cite{wang_dueling_2016}, the input is separated into two branches.
 One branch evaluates the value of the observation \(V(o)\), and the other branch evaluates the advantage of actions regarding the observation \(A(o,a)=Q(o,a)-V(o)\).
-The output Q function of the dueling network is obtained by summing the output of the two branches: \(Q(o,a)=V(o)+A(o,a)\).
+The output Q function of the dueling network is obtained by summing the outputs of the two branches: \(Q(o,a)=V(o)+A(o,a)\).
 This separation may contribute to better training stability, faster convergence, and better performance.

-As a computational resource, we have used a single CPU and four GPUs (Intel Xeon E5-2698 v4, \(4 \times\)NVIDIA Tesla V100) in \sref{sss:ge} and two CPUs and four GPUs (\(2 \times\)Intel Xeon Gold 6148, \(4 \times\)NVIDIA Tesla V100) in \sref{sss:gge}, respectively.
+As a computational resource, we use a single CPU and four GPUs (Intel Xeon E5-2698 v4, \(4 \times\)NVIDIA Tesla V100) in \sref{sss:ge} and two CPUs and four GPUs (\(2 \times\)Intel Xeon Gold 6148, \(4 \times\)NVIDIA Tesla V100) in \sref{sss:gge}, respectively.